Plan Your Estate For Yourself & Those You Love

 Each estate plan should be tailored to you and your needs and goals.
 But while each plan is unique, most contain the same basic documents and legal instruments, including:

 - A will: The written legal plan for what happens to your property when you pass away.
-In it, you should also designate someone to act as the executor of your estate.
+In it, you should also designate someone to act as the executor of your estate and who will care for your minor children.

 - A living will (or advance directive): This document allows you to list your instructions for end-of-life care in the event that you become incapacitated and cannot make or communicate these decisions yourself.